AriFordsham/GHCWiki/status/ghc-7.8.md

   The plan is/was to use dynamic GHCi on as many platforms as possible in 7.8, and to remove support for non-dynamic-ghci in HEAD soon after.
 See discussion in [\#8039](https://gitlab.haskell.org//ghc/ghc/issues/8039), however.

 - Andreas Voellmy has implemented the parallel IO manager.
 This has been merged into HEAD.
 There are two tickets ([\#8224](https://gitlab.haskell.org//ghc/ghc/issues/8224) and [\#7651](https://gitlab.haskell.org//ghc/ghc/issues/7651)) that Andreas will try to resolve before the release.
 Andreas needs some input from Ryan Newton and possibly Simon Marlow on [\#8224](https://gitlab.haskell.org//ghc/ghc/issues/8224).

-## Features that will definitely not make it

-- Trevor Elliot and Iavor Diatchki have implemented [GhcKinds/KindsWithoutData](ghc-kinds/kinds-without-data), but the implementation is still in flux.

-- [Overloaded record fields](records/overloaded-record-fields/plan), by Adam Gundry (GSOC).
-This is essentially done, apart from some refactoring, but will be merged into HEAD after 7.8 to allow time for tinkering with the design.

-- [PatternSynonyms](pattern-synonyms), by Gergo Erdi.
-Progress tracked at [\#5144](https://gitlab.haskell.org//ghc/ghc/issues/5144).

-- [Explicit type application](explicit-type-application) (Stephanie and her students)